 If you’re like most people, you use your smartphone for everything, everyday!
 Even if it’s just there in case of emergencies having a charged cellphone can provide a serious sense of security.
 That’s why when the battery meter starts to tick down, a cold sense of panic rises in your stomach.Read More »

 Feeling Stuck In Your Auto Loan?
 Refinance With Palisades CU!

 With all the attention paid to refinancing home mortgages, refinancing your auto loan to a better rate may not have even crossed your mind!Read More »

 How To Pay For College

 While many types of federal student loans exist, freshman college students and their families often find that even the maximum loan amounts are not enough to pay for their education.
 This blog will explore how to pay for college when financial aid isn't enough.Read More »

 How Do Home Appraisals Affect Your Mortgage Loan?

-Financing your new home is a process with numerous steps and the home appraisal process is one that can be particularly confusing to first time home buyers.
-Here are some answers that you need to get you through one of the final—and most important—steps of the home buying process.Read More »
+Financing your new home is a process with numerous steps and the home appraisal process is one that can be particularly confusing to first-time home buyers.
+Learn how an appraisal can affect your mortgage loan.Read More »

 Ditch Your Bank, Join a Credit Union!